Kali00d/Secret-Santa-Generator/README.md

 A simple and fun web-based Secret Santa name generator built with **HTML**, **JavaScript**, and **Bootstrap 5**.
 Easily create anonymous pairings for your group of friends, family, or coworkers!

-## 🚀 Features
+## Features

-- 🎁 Random Secret Santa pairings
+- Random Secret Santa pairings
-- ✅ Ensures no one is assigned to themselves
+- Ensures no one is assigned to themselves
-- 🖋️ Dynamic name input based on number of participants
+- Dynamic name input based on the number of participants
-- 📱 Mobile-responsive and clean UI using Bootstrap 5
+- Mobile-responsive and clean UI using Bootstrap 5
-- 📦 No backend required – runs fully in the browser
+- No backend required – runs fully in the browser

-## 🖼️ Preview
+## Preview

 ![screenshot](https://user-images.githubusercontent.com/your-username/screenshot.png) <!-- Replace with actual image if needed -->

-## 🛠️ Technologies Used
+## Technologies Used

 - HTML5
 - CSS3
 - JavaScript
 - [Bootstrap 5](https://getbootstrap.com)

-## 📂 How to Use
+## How to Use

 1. Clone the repository: